 Now we all know that during late summer and autumn, your hair shedding can happen more intensely than usual.
 This is normal if you are not experiencing any other signs or symptoms.

-Rest assured, your hair cycle is still ongoing, and anagen (new and stronger!) hair is soon to emerge.
+Your hair cycle is ongoing, and the anagen phase, where new hair is produced, is part of this natural process.
 So, there's no reason for you to worry or panic!

 With that said, it is crucial to protect and nurture your scalp so that your new hair will grow strongly in the anagen phase.
 Instead of wasting your time worrying about the quantity of hair shedding, you can pay more attention in taking care of your existing hair and fostering the best scalp condition for your hair to grow in.

-During the summer and autumn seasons, we recommend using Scandinavian Biolabs' Hair Strength Shampoo and Recovery Conditioner.
+During the summer and autumn seasons, you might consider trying Scandinavian Biolabs' Hair Strength Shampoo and Recovery Conditioner.

-We also suggest adding a nourishing mask or serum to your hair care routine that could benefit your scalp greatly, thus enhancing hair regrowth.
+You might also consider adding a nourishing mask or serum to your hair care routine, which could contribute to a healthier scalp.

 However, whenever noticing a severe condition of hair loss, you should visit your dermatologists.
 Having your hair issue determined and treated as early as possible is one best way to avoid irreversible damages.